 Lots of people seem to disregard the effectiveness of calisthenics arguing that it’s not good enough for lower body development.

-However, as I have talked in another post there are lots of calisthenics exercises to challenge your lower body.
+However, as I have talked about in another post there are lots of calisthenics exercises to challenge your lower body.

 Benefits Of The Pistol Squat